Minehead Medical Centre

 practice development news

-As you will all be aware the owners of the Irnham Lodge site have decided to put the site up for sale and it has now been sold.
-They have very kindly agreed that we can continue to use the surgery up until March 2021.
+As you will all be aware the owners of the Irnham Lodge site have decided to put the site up for sale.

-We are therefore busy planning to re-locate to our Harley House site and have now been offering themajority of the appointments from this site prior to any development.
-We have plans to develop the Harley House site further in order that we can better accommodate all of our team on that one site.
+We are therefore busy re-locating to our Harley House site and have now been offering the majority of the appointments from this site.
+We are developing the Harley House site further in order that we can better accommodate all of our team on that one site.

 I hope you will agree that so far the Harley House site is working well and you have seen all of the members of the team you have been used to seeing previously at either Irnham Lodge or Harley House.